zouloux/pasta/doc/_wip-types.md

 #### Dev environment

-This is not an Halloumi server, but some conventions are needed to run your docker application locally.
+This is not an Pasta server, but some conventions are needed to run your docker application locally.

 **TODO DEV DOC**